 - It is better to hire an Indian cab for your airport leg to or from Bagdogra.
 Should you land in Bagdogra, you will get enough taxis at the airport for Jaigaon.
 The same is true from Jaigaon.
 The price per taxi (Xylo or SUV equivalent) is around INR 2700 -3000 for a one-way drop.

-- For a travel within Bhutan, hire a Bhutanese cab.
+- For travel within Bhutan, hire a Bhutan taxi.
 They charge you per day at around INR 3200 for a Creta or a Xylo.
-This includes everything and one need not give out extra.
+This includes everything and one needs not give out extra.
 A tip to the driver at the end of the journey is not a norm but is a good gesture.

 - There are no mid-sized Vehicles in Bhutan.
 You can either hire a small car like Wagon R or a big one like Xylo.

 - If you get an Indian Vehicle to Bhutan, there are some additional charges for the car.
 You will also, have to get a Bhutan road permit for it.